Optimal Stopping via Randomized Neural Networks: Optimal stopping via randomized reinforcement learning

 Instead of having a loop backward in time with $N$ steps, we iteratively improve the approximation $c_{\theta}$.
-We start with some (random) initial weight $\theta_0$ and then iteratively improve it by minimizing the difference between the continuation function $c_{\theta_k}$ and the prices $p$ computed with the previous weight $\theta_{k-1}$.
+More precisely, we start with some (random) initial weight $\theta_0$ and then iteratively improve it by minimizing the difference between the continuation function $c_{\theta_\ell}$ and the prices $p$ computed with the previous weight $\theta_{\ell-1}$.
 Moreover, differently than in Section \ref{Reservoir optimal stopping via dynamic programming}, we use the continuation value for the decision whether to continue \emph{and} for the approximation of the discounted future price, as in \citep{Tsitsiklis2001Regression}.
-This second algorithm can be interpreted as a randomized fitted Q-iteration (\OurAlgoR) and is presented in Algorithm \ref{algo:2}.
-It is a very simple type of reinforcement learning, where the agent has only two possible actions and the agent's decision does not influence the transitions.
+This second algorithm can be interpreted as a randomized fitted Q-iteration (RFQI) and is presented in Algorithm \ref{algo:2}.
+It is a very simple type of reinforcement learning, where the agent has only two possible actions and the agent's decision does not influence the transitions of the state.
+In particular the agent's decision does not influence the evolution of the underlying stocks.
 As a reinforcement learning method, it is based on the assumption that the optimization problem can be modeled by a Markov decision process.

-\subsection{Guarantees of Convergence.}
+\subsection{Guarantees of convergence.}

 We present results that guarantee convergence of the price computed with our algorithm to the correct price of the discretized American option.
-The formal results with precise definitions and proofs are given in Section~\ref{sec:Convergence of reservoir optimal stopping via reinforcement learning}.
+The formal results with precise definitions and proofs are given in Appendix~\ref{sec:Convergence of reservoir optimal stopping via reinforcement learning}.

 \begin{theorem}[informal] As the number of iterations $L$, the number of sampled paths $m$ and the number of random basis functions $K$ go to $\infty$, the price $p_0$ computed with Algorithm \ref{algo:2} converges to the correct price of the Bermudan option. \end{theorem}